teresafranxman97/web-sprint-challenge-intro-to-react-webpt25/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+A: React JS was originally built by the Facebook team to help solve some of the major issues they were facing when dealing with complex state.
+React is not a framework, but instead a JavaScript library that focuses on building User Interfaces.

 1. Describe component state.

+A:

 1. Describe props.